traviixxx/Mag-demo/README.md

 ### Config Maps

-`magnolia.properties` and a corresponding XML file for the persistence layer is generated and stored as a ConfigMap.
+`magnolia.properties` and a corresponding `server.xml` file for the persistence layer is generated and stored as a ConfigMap.
 It will be mounted in the container when run.